ujnzxw/dotfiles/README.md

 * Exceeding chars highlight (Hot Key `F2` trigger highlight and `F3` trigger reminder line)
 * Suppot spelling check and auto correcting
 * Ctrl + S to save files (equal to :w)

+### autoenv

+If a directory contains a `.env` file, it will automatically be executed when you `cd` into it.
+For details please refer to kennethreitz/autoenv[](https://github.com/kennethreitz/autoenv)

 **Below is the introduction for the plugins installed in Vim:**